-Their benefits meet their families' needs well (68% vs. 49%) They're satisfied in their jobs (65% vs. 51%) They're satisfied with their benefits packages (66% vs. 44%)
+Their benefits meet their families' needs well4 (68% vs. 54%) They're satisfied in their jobs4 (68% vs. 57%) They're satisfied with their benefits packages4 (64% vs. 49%)

-Medical Expenses \circ
+Medical Expenses •

-69% have less than \$1,000 to pay out-of-pocket expenses associated with unexpected serious illnesses or accidents, and 41% have less than \$500 available.1
+91% have less than \$1.000 to pay out-of-pocket expenses associated with unexpected serious illnesses or accidents, and 61% have less than \$500 available.1 19% have had difficulty paying a medical bill due to high medical costs.1

-24% completely or strongly agree that medical bills have greatly hindered their ability to save.1 Help your employees build a strong benefits foundation with voluntary insurance.
-Benefits Profile \sim Percentage of employees making \$25K-\$49.9K annually who are offered benefits through their employer.1
+26% completely or strongly agree that medical bills have greatly hindered their ability to save.1 Help your employees build a strong benefits foundation with voluntary insurance.
+Benefits Profile \sim Percentage of employees making <\$25K annually who are offered benefits through their employer.1

-Major Medical: 87%
+Major Medical: 72%

-Dental: 79%

-Life: 64%
+Life: 49%

+Vision: 53%

-Disability: 55%
+Disability: 28%

+Voluntary: 14%

-Voluntary: 29% 12015 Aflac WorkForces Report, conducted by Research Now Jan.
+12015 Aflac WorkForces Report, conducted by Research Now Jan.
 26 - Feb.
 11, 2015, among 1,977 benefits decision-makers and 5,337 employees at U.S. companies with at least three employees.
 22015 Aflac Open Enrollment Survey, conducted by Lightspeed GMI June 23 - July 2, 2015, among 2,000 adults ages 18 and older who are employed full or part time in the US at a company with three or more employees.
+3Compared to those not offered voluntary insurance by their employer 4The sample size for employees making less than \$25K annually who are also enrolled in voluntary insurance was insufficient to report.
+This data point is the national statistic, which includes responses from all employees of all income ranges.